morissetcl/pry-byetypo/README.md

 ## Code of Conduct

-Everyone interacting in the Pry::Cyrano project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pry-cyrano/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Pry::Byetypo project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/pry-byetypo/blob/master/CODE_OF_CONDUCT.md).